 cabextract -q PowerPointViewer.exe -F ppviewer.cab

-You may see a warning about “extra bytes at end of file” during extraction.
-This is expected and does not affect the font files.
+You may see a warning about extra bytes at the end of ppviewer.cab.
+That warning appeared during validation and did not prevent the TrueType fonts from extracting.

 mkdir -p ~/.local/share/fonts/microsoft